ntnu-blackandbrown/clozet/README_IDATT2105_Semesterprosjekt2025.md

 ## Introduction
 Explain what the project is about and what it aims to solve.
 Consider including:

-- - Background of the project
+- Background of the project

-  The digital marketplace is a well-established concept, yet there is always room for improving user experience, security, and functionality.
-  This project aims to recreate and modernize the core concept of a platform like finn.no – allowing users to list, search for, and buy second-hand or new items – while also emphasizing best practices in full-stack development.
+This project was developed as a semester project in IDATT2105.
+The goal is to recreate the core concept of a digital marketplace with modern tools and best practices.

-  This project was developed in the context of the IDATT2105 course, where students are tasked with creating a complete full-stack web application using modern technologies.
-  The project is also a voluntary assignment for students seeking to improve their course grade from a C to a B or A, and thus requires high quality in all aspects: code, UI/UX, functionality, security, testing, and documentation.

-- Main functionalities
+Students participating are graded on their implementation of:
+- Clean and maintainable code
+- Functional and responsive UI
+- Secure backend with authentication and validation
+- High test coverage and robust CI/CD

 ## Core Functionalities